29th annual International Laser Physics Workshop

 LPHYS'21.
 Proceedings:

-The deadline for manuscripts is December 15, 2021.
+Please prepare to submit your proceedings paper(s) on your Conference Participant Personal Page by December 15, 2021.
 The special issue will be published in the spring of 2022.

-We look forward to receiving your manuscript.
+We look forward to receiving your manuscript and thank you for contributing to this special issue.

 LPHYS'21.
 Technical Information: